Walmart Inc. [WMT] Price Analysis: Next Bullish Target is $130.24

-Walmart Inc. [WMT] is following upward trend in the market concluded with the last trading session.
-The shares of the Services sector company has a current value of $119.52 after WMT shares went up by 0.01% during the last trading session.
-One of the reasons why Services stocks may go bullish is increased momentum in the press.
+Walmart Inc. [WMT] is following downward trend in the market concluded with the last trading session.
+The shares of the Services sector company has a current value of $119.40 after WMT shares went down by -0.16% during the last trading session.
+One of the reasons why Services stocks may go bearish is decreased momentum in the press.

 Walmart Inc. [NYSE:WMT]: Analyst Rating and Earnings